List in formation. Please send us your bio if you’re attending the conference (either as a speaker or participant).

 Prof. Mimi S. Samuel, Seattle University School of Law, United States

 Mimi Samuel is an Associate Professor of Lawyering Skills and Associate Director of the Legal Writing Program at Seattle University School of Law, where she specializes in legal research and writing, advocacy, and cross-cultural communication.
 Professor Samuel has conducted numerous training sessions for judges, magistrates, and lawyers in a variety of countries including South Africa, Uganda, Botswana, India, and China.
 She has also worked with law professors in a number of countries in Africa as well as in Afghanistan to make their courses more interactive and skills-oriented.
 She has also worked with law students in many countries; most notably, as a Fulbright Specialist, she developed and taught the first legal writing course in Sri Lanka.
 In 2016, Professor Samuel received a Global Legal Skills Award and the Legal Writing Institute’s Terri LeClercq Courage Award.

-Eileen Scallen, UCLA School of Law, California, United States
+Prof. Eileen Scallen, UCLA School of Law, California, United States

 Paweł Skuczyński, University of Warsaw, Poland